 A tax on wealth acquired by inheritance after someone dies, if their properties and financial affairs were in the Netherlands.

 A tax paid on the value of anything accepted as a gift from a resident in the Netherlands.

 Applies to companies that are established in the Netherlands and to those that receive income from the Netherlands but are not established here.

 The transfer tax must be paid by a buyer when purchasing a property or business.
-The most common form of transfer tax applies when a homebuyer purchases a house or apartment, for which the rate is currently 2% of the property value.
+The most common form of transfer tax applies when someone buys a house or apartment, for which the rate is currently 2% of the property value.

-A gambling tax of 29% must be paid on prizes worth more than 449 euros, won in any game of chance.
+In 2019, a gambling tax of 30,1% must be paid on prizes worth more than 449 euros, won in any game of chance.

 Dutch tax penalties

 As of July 1, 2015, the Dutch tax office has increased the penalties for undeclared income.
 The penalty for voluntarily declaring hidden income, wealth or inheritance has risen from 30 to 60%.
 Hidden income that is discovered by the Belastingdienst risks a fine of up to 300%.
 However, from 2018 onwards, voluntary disclosure is no longer an option for taxpayers with unreported savings and investment income.